Senior Lecturer in Primary Education (History and Professional Studies)

-Prior to joining Birmingham City University in September 2013 my background was in Primary Education and I worked in six primary schools over a twenty three year period.
+Prior to joining Birmingham City University in September 2013, Damienne’s background was in Primary Education and she worked in six primary schools over a twenty three year period.

-After qualifying in 1990 I taught for ten years in two primary schools in the North East where I undertook a variety of subject and curriculum leadership roles (History, Music, Curriculum Co-ordinator).
-In 2000 I relocated to Leicestershire where I taught for a further thirteen years.
+After qualifying in 1990, Damienne taught for ten years in two primary schools in the North East where she undertook a variety of subject and curriculum leadership roles (including history, music and curriculum co-ordinator).
+In 2000 Damienne relocated to Leicestershire where she taught for a further thirteen years.

-As a class teacher I was Key Stage 2 based, predominately in Year 6.
-I also taught Music and French in Foundation Stage and KS1 for a number of years.
+As a class teacher, Damienne was Key Stage 2 based, predominately in Year 6.
+She also taught Music and French in Foundation Stage and KS1 for a number of years.

-During my time in Leicestershire I undertook many varied teaching/leadership and management roles, including Assistant Head Teacher, then Deputy Head Teacher of a large primary school in Loughborough and Acting Head Teacher of a smaller Leicestershire primary school.
-I also taught a module (Planning for an Integrated Curriculum) on the Loughborough Encompass GTP for three years in addition to my role in school.
+During her time in Leicestershire, Damienne undertook many varied teaching and leadership roles, including Assistant Head Teacher, then Deputy Head Teacher, of a large primary school in Loughborough and Acting Head Teacher of a smaller Leicestershire primary school.
+She has been an active member of the Governing Bodies of three primary schools.

-My last post before joining BCU was as Head Teacher of a Leicestershire primary school (August 2010 to August 2013).
+Damienne’s last role before joining BCU was as Head Teacher of a Leicestershire primary school (August 2010 to August 2013).